Student Activists’ Lifelong Commitment to Service and Justice

 Charlotte Crump (Poole)

-As a student, Crump was reprimanded by Dean of Women Anne Blitz for calling attention to racism in her semi-fictional article This Free North.
+As a student, Crump was reprimanded by Dean of Women Anne Blitz for calling attention to campus racism in her semi-fictional article This Free North.
 Crump was a founder of the Negro Student Council, and an activist around segregated campus housing.
 She ran for Senior Class President on the Progressive Party ticket, likely one of the first African American students to participate in campus electoral politics.
 She also served on the Gopher Yearbook staff.

 After graduation, Crump became a journalist and wrote for the Pittsburgh Courier.
 She served as the Director of Information with the national office of the NAACP.
 In California, where she lived with her family, she founded the Jack and Jill of America organization, and advocated for families and children, particularly on behalf of African American children.